Let’s be real—exercise is hard. And some days, you just don’t feel like doing it!

 Choosing Challenging Weights

-Once you’ve nailed your workout intensity and consistently working between a 7-9 on the RPE scale, the next step is selecting the right weights!
+Once you’ve nailed your workout intensity, consistently working between a 7-9 on the RPE scale, the next step is selecting the right weights!

-‘Cause your muscles need a challenge to grow!
+our muscles need to be challenged to grow!

 Lifting heavy weights (‘heavy’ being relative to your individual fitness level) challenges your muscles, forces adaptation, builds strength, and helps you get better overall results—whether it’s building more muscle mass, improving your endurance, or enhancing functional strength for everyday life!